-In his home, David helps by caring for animals.
-He lives with his father and his mother.
+David makes his home with his father and his mother.
+Caring for animals is his household duty.
 His father is sometimes employed as a farmer and his mother maintains the home.
 There are 6 children in the family.

 For fun, David enjoys soccer, playing ball games and running.
 He attends Bible class, choir and camp regularly and is in high school where his performance is above average.

 Because of your sponsorship, David will have new opportunities to learn and grow physically, mentally, and spiritually.
 Thank you for your concern and prayers.

 David lives in the desert community of Empuet, home to approximately 20,000 residents.
 Typical houses are constructed of dirt floors, mud walls and thatch roofs.
 The primary ethnic group is Maasai and the most commonly spoken language is Maa.

 The regional diet consists of maize, beans, rice, potatoes and goat.
 Common health problems in this area include typhoid fever and malaria.
 Most adults in Empuet are unemployed but some work as day laborers and earn the equivalent of $20 per month.
 This community needs employment opportunities, schools, scholastic materials and literacy training.

 Your sponsorship allows the staff of AIC Empuet Church Child Development Center to provide David with Bible teaching, medical exams, recreational activities, nutritious food and tuition.
 The center staff will also provide counseling for the parents or guardians of David.

 North of the equator, Kenya is hot and dry.
 South of the equator are the humid coast, the temperate highlands and tropical Lake Victoria.
 Volcanic mountains and the Great Rift Valley occupy the west.
 Although the highlands around Nairobi are fertile, only 11 percent of Kenya's land is farmed.